 And it’s not their fault, it’s just where they’re at.

-We’ve borrowed heavily from our friends at the Love and Logic Institute to put together a set of disciplinary techniques for common incidents and misbehaviors among toddlers (if you’ve never heard of Love & Logic, we highly recommend checking it out).
+We’ve borrowed heavily from our friends at the Love and Logic Institute and a host of other wonderful parenting books on discipline/behavior to put together a set of disciplinary techniques for common incidents and misbehaviors among toddlers.

 We also want you to understand the importance of being firm with your kids without being overly authoritarian.
 This may seem like an oxymoron, but while it’s important to set hard limits and hold high expectations for our kids, we also want to offer them freedom and the opportunities to make their own choices within the parameters we set (if that doesn’t make sense right now… it will).